For my 40th birthday, I traveled with a friend to Italy and spent a week roaming churches, perusing art and eating cheese. Oh yeah. And drinking wine.

 I didn’t get a great photo of the lovely mosaic floor, because I was too busy looking up.

-Our tour guide told us Michelangelo came to study the structure when he was designing the dome for the Basilica in Rome.
+Our tour guide told us Michelangelo came to study this structure when he was designing the dome for the Basilica in Rome.

-One thing that struck me about Italy is the way art and religion and science all seemed to blend together.
+One thing that struck me most about Italy is the way art and religion and science all seemed to blend together.
 As an example of this, hanging in the Duomo is a painting of Dante and his Inferno.
-A church is displaying art depicting literature that questions religious doctrine.
-The openness of this makes me happy.

 Part of the romance of this country is that things aren’t always black and white here.
 The Medici, though powerful and overbearing, were also regarded whimsically as generous contributors to art and science.
 It was the Medici who secured cadavers and a forum to allow Michelangelo and Da Vinci to study human anatomy, which contributed significantly to their art.
 And some of the greatest art and science in this era was funded by the church.
 It all blends in a way that leads to the possibility of discovery and education and intelligence.
 The heart of the Renaissance.